Antiepileptic Drugs & Mood Stabilizers

-Now that we have a general overview of antiepileptics, let’s check out some review questions:
+Now that we have a general overview of antiepileptics, let’s check out a review question:

 The home health nurse is performing an assessment visit on a patient who has a history of seizures and is asking the patient for a medical history.
 While the patient is talking, the nurse notices that the patient stops mid-sentence and stares with a fixed gaze out the window.
 The nurse recognizes this seizure as: